Ulcer Index

 value, and the longer it takes to recover to earlier highs, the higher

-the UI.
+mean of the squared percentage drawdowns in value.
 The squaring effect penalizes large drawdowns proportionately more

 In effect, UI measures the "severity"